marioo-lab/hns-raffle/README.md

 ## Supported Wallets

-Any Handshake wallet works:
+Any Handshake non-custodial wallet works:

 - Bob Wallet (desktop)
-- Namebase, Shakestation (web)
 - hsd-cli, hs-client (command line)
-- other wallets supporting HNS & Handshake TLDs (not exchanges)

 ## ⚠️ IMPORTANT:

-Don't enter from an exchange wallet (other than Namebase or Shakestation) because you won't be able to receive the prize
+Don't enter from an exchange wallet because you won't be able to receive the prize unless you get in touch with us

 ## Winner Selection